JSCustom/laravel-image-resize/README.md

 **GD error(s)**

-For PHP8.0 use (php8.1-gd are also available):
+For PHP8.0 use (php8.1-gd and php8.2-gd are also available):
 ```bash
 sudo apt-get install php8.0-gd
 ```